17 Free & Cheap Things to Do in Auckland

 Location: Queens Street

 Culture yourself by going to the Auckland Art Gallery.
-General admission is free, but certain exhibitions you need to pay for.
+General admission for New Zealand residents is free, but certain exhibitions you need to pay for.
+There is a fee of NZ$20 for international visitors.
 The gallery is on the edge of Albert Park – a nice park for a stroll.

 Location: Albert Park